 Mary Wadsworth, co-owner of the Dorothy Butler Children’s Bookshop in Auckland, reviews four recent non-fiction titles by international authors – Finding Gobi: The True Story of One Little Dog’s Big Journey, about an extreme athlete’s quest to find a dog he befriended in China, The Egg, which introduces us to an everyday biological wonder, The Big Book of Antarctica, full of facts and stunning photographs of the icy continent and How Long is a Whale? a delightful counting book exploring measurement.

-Dion and Gobi, the stars of Finding Gobi: The True Story of One Little Dog's Big Journey by Dion Leonard
+Finding Gobi: The True Story of One Little Dog’s Big Journey, by Dion Leonard (HarperCollins)

 Who can resist a story about a devoted little dog and a man who finds himself travelling half way around the world to find his canine companion?